 2.2.1.
-Legislative Amendments
+Legislative Instruments

-Regulations and Rules will apply to the levy.
-These are listed in Table 1 below with a summary of their purpose.
-The levy will commence in 2024-25.
+Rules and Regulations apply to the fees and levy charges.
+Upcoming updates to legislative instruments are listed in Table 1 below with a summary of their purpose.

 Table 1.
-Subordinate legislation specifying details of the cost recovery levy
+Legislative instruments specifying details of the cost recovery fees and levy

-Title of subordinate legislation Purpose Private Health Insurance (Medical Devices and Human Tissue Products Levy) Rules Set out the details for the charging of cost recovery levies.
-Private Health Insurance (Medical Devices and Human Tissue Products Levy) Regulations Specify the amount to be charged for the cost recovery levy.
-Private Health Insurance (Levy Administration) Rules Specify other matters related to the levy, including payment date.
+Title of legislative instrument Purpose Private Health Insurance (Medical Devices and Human Tissue Products) Rules 2025 Specify the amount to be charged for cost recovery fees.
+Private Health Insurance (Medical Devices and Human Tissue Products Levy) Regulations 2025 Specify the amount to be charged for the cost recovery levy.